Travel.State.Gov > International Travel > Country Information > Yemen International Travel Information

 The U.S. Department of State strongly recommends that U.S. citizens remaining in Yemen depart the country.
 More information can be found within the U.S. Department of State’s Yemen Travel Advisory.
-The U.S. Embassy in Sana’a suspended operations on February 11, 2015 and, therefore, cannot provide protection or consular services to U.S. citizens in Yemen.
+The U.S. Embassy in Sana’a suspended operations on February 11, 2015 and therefore cannot provide protection or consular services to U.S. citizens in Yemen.
 The Yemen Affairs Unit operates out of Riyadh, Saudi Arabia until the time when we can re-open our facilities inside Yemeni territory.

 Please direct inquiries regarding U.S. citizens in Yemen to YemenEmergencyUSC@state.gov.
 Callers in the U.S. and Canada may dial the toll free number 1-888-407-4747.
 Callers outside the United States and Canada may dial 1-202-501-4444.

 For complete visa information, visit the Embassy of Yemen’s website or call the Embassy of Yemen in Washington, D.C. at (202) 965-4760 ext.
 2

 All visitors to Yemen are required to obtain a visa prior to travel to Yemen.
 U.S. citizens typically are issued visas that are valid for 30 days.
 The Embassy of Yemen in Washington, D.C. is not issuing tourist visas at the present time.
 Visit the Yemeni Embassy website for the latest visa information.

 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.
 If you are in Yemen and have questions about your federal benefits please contact FBU.Jerusalem@SSA.gov.

-In addition to the threat of detention by rebel groups, there continue to be other risks due to the ongoing conflict and heightened terrorist activity, including kidnappings for ransom, presents a threat to U.S. citizens in Yemen.
-In March 2015, a Saudi-led coalition initiated an air campaign in support of the internationally recognized, legitimate Yemeni government.
-A nationwide cessation of hostilities deteriorated in August 2016, and high levels of violence, to include armed conflict, artillery shelling, and air strikes, now persist in areas throughout the country.
+In addition to the threat of detention by rebel groups, the ongoing conflict and heightened terrorist activity, including kidnappings for ransom, presents a threat to U.S. citizens in Yemen.
+In March 2015, a Saudi-led coalition initiated an air campaign in support of the exiled Yemeni government.
+High levels of violence, armed conflict, artillery shelling, and air strikes persist in areas throughout the country.
 Instability and ongoing threats in Yemen are at a severe level.